 Whether you’re moving into a dorm with a stranger or into an apartment on your own, you’re making a huge lifestyle shift.
 Being paired with an unknown housemate can be rough at first, but by clearly laying out a roommate agreement early on, you can help alleviate stress and keep negative interactions to a minimum.
 In the end, your roommates could end up being some of your closest friends!
 If you’re moving to your own room on campus, it might be lonely.
 Try propping open your door when you first move in and make a real effort to meet your floormates.
 These are the kind of friends who can show you around campus and aid you in settling in.
 No matter your housing situation, there are always students and staff who are there to help you find your way around and learn about the student life and academics at your new school.
 Don’t be shy and reach out early.

 Transferring can be rough, so while you settle in, just try to remember that you deserve your space at the school.
-A lot of other people are on the lookout for people to spend time with, be it by studying or going to parties and football games, so don’t assume you missed the opportunity to make friends.
+A lot of other people are on the lookout for people to spend time with, be it for studying or going to parties and football games, so don’t assume you missed the opportunity to make friends.
 Honesty and open-mindedness are the most important traits, so do your best to keep them in your pocket!

 Get more helpful advice to make your transfer process go smoothly in our Transfer Students section.